 I am currently going through 1 John with my Beginning Greek class, and it is proving fruitful returning to this delightful little epistle afresh.
 All translations herein are my own.
+Article below the jump.

 The author of the First Epistle of John explicitly states the purpose for writing:

 - “and we are writing these things, in order that our joy might be made complete” (1:4)

 - “My little children, I am writing these things to you in order that you might not sin. . . .”
 (2:1)

 - “I am writing to you, little children, because your sins are forgiven to you on account of his name” (2:12)

 - “I am writing to you, fathers, because you have known him from the beginning.
 I am writing to you, young men, because you have overcome the evil one” (2:13)

 - “I wrote to you, children, because you have known the Father.
 I wrote to you, fathers, because you have known him from the beginning.
 I wrote to you, young men, because you are strong and the word of God remains in you and you have overcome the evil one” (2:14)

 - “I did not write to you because you do not know the truth but because you do know it and because every lie is not from the truth” (2:21)